freeekanayaka/raft/docs/index.rst

 Design
 ------

-The library a has modular design: its core part implements only the core Raft algorithm logic (no I/O and no system calls).
-On top of that, various drivers are provided that implement actual network communication and persistent data storage.

-The core part of the library is designed to work well with asynchronous or non-blocking I/O engines (such as `libuv`_ and `io_uring`_), although it can be used in threaded or blocking contexts as well.
+The library a has modular design: its `core`_ part implements only the core Raft algorithm logic (no I/O and no system calls).
+This core part is designed to work well with asynchronous or non-blocking I/O engines (such as `libuv`_ and `io_uring`_), although it can be used in threaded or blocking contexts as well.

+On top of the core part, various drivers are provided that implement actual network communication and persistent data storage:

+- `libuv driver`_
+- `io_uring driver`_

+Users will typically want to use one these stock drivers instead of rolling out their own one.

+.. _core: ./core.html
+.. _libuv driver: ./uv.html
+.. _io_uring driver: ./uring.html
 .. _libuv: http://libuv.org
 .. _io_uring: https://en.wikipedia.org/wiki/Io_uring